Tennis Premier League race to gold masters set to conclude in Mumbai - www.lokmattimes.com

 Tennis Premier League race to gold masters set to conclude in Mumbai

-Mumbai, Nov 29 After hosting successful editions in Delhi and Ahmedabad, Tennis Premier League’s (TPL) Race to Gold ...
+Mumbai (Maharashtra) [India], November 29 : After hosting successful editions in Delhi and Ahmedabad, the Tennis Premier League's (TPL) ...

-Mumbai, Nov 29 After hosting successful editions in Delhi and Ahmedabad, Tennis Premier League’s (TPL) Race to Gold Masters Tournament kicked off its Mumbai leg at the Maharashtra State Lawn Tennis Association (MSLTA) on Saturday.
+Mumbai (Maharashtra) [India], November 29 : After hosting successful editions in Delhi and Ahmedabad, the Tennis Premier League's (TPL) Race to Gold Masters Tournament kicked off its Mumbai leg at the Maharashtra State Lawn Tennis Association (MSLTA) on Saturday.

-Played over two days - November 29 and November 30, this will be the final Race to Gold tournament before the seventh season of the TPL gets underway in Ahmedabad.
+Played over two days - November 29 and November 30, this will be the final Race to Gold tournament before the seventh season of the TPL gets underway in Ahmedabad, as per a release from TPL.

 The Race to Gold initiative offers a competitive platform to boys and girls across U10, U12, U14, and Men's and Women's Open categories.
 The tournament aims to give young tennis athletes an opportunity to showcase their skills and gain valuable experience against the top contenders.

-The winners from each leg earn scholarships worth ₹75,000 each and will be recognized during a grand felicitation ceremony, as part of the seventh season of TPL from December 9 to 14, 2025.
+The winners from each leg earn scholarships worth Rs 75,000 each and will be recognised during a grand felicitation ceremony broadcast live on Sony Sports as part of the seventh season of TPL from December 9 to 14, 2025.

+They will also get the chance to interact with tennis legends such as Leander Paes and Rohan Bopanna, along with other top-ranked international athletes at the TPL.

 Talking about the MSLTA's collaboration with TPL, Secretary of the MSLTA Sunder Iyer said, "The Tennis Premier League Race to Gold is a wonderful initiative, giving over 2000 players an opportunity to compete at an elite level.
 The MSLTA is pleased to extend their support to such tournaments that enable the growth of the sport in India."